RainerAtSpirit/raineratspirit.github.com/_posts/2013-04-08-durandal-sp3-developing-sharepoint-spas-made-easy.md

 be used in SPServices `SPXmlToJson` method (with caching)
 3. Retrieve item information via SPServices `GetListItems` (NO caching)

+**Update 2013/04/11: ** The life demo was updated based on some feedback I got.
+The list overview now produces a configurable row view of lists with meta information like ItemCount and Last Modified.
+Step 2 and 3 are performed once you select a list.

 By opening up the [optimized build] and filtering the network tab for XHR you can see the three POST requests to `lists.asmx` nicely